 - raise a concern or complaint about the way in which your information is being used

-- ask us to explain any automated processing or profiling we carry out and the impact of this on you
+- ask us to explain any automated processing we carry out and the impact of this on you

 If we are not sure who you are, we may ask for reasonable proof of your identity before providing you with information or carrying out any of the above actions.